Quaggles/dcs-unit-tester/README.md

 ## Setup

-### 0. Clone the project into a folder
+### 1. Clone the project into a folder

 `git clone https://github.com/Quaggles/dcs-unit-tester.git --recurse-submodules` or download the project zip from [here](https://github.com/Quaggles/dcs-unit-tester/archive/refs/heads/master.zip)

-### 1. Configure a DCS profile for the tester
+### 2. Configure a DCS profile for the tester

-Put the `[Project Folder]\Saved Games\DCS.unittest` folder in your Saved Games folder next to your `DCS` and `DCS.openbeta` folders, this is a profile with an autoexec.cfg file that will run the tests in DCS without rendering anything and in windowed mode, this allows you to keep it in the background and work on other things.
+Put the `[Project Folder]\Saved Games\DCS.unittest` folder in your Saved Games folder next to your `DCS` and `DCS.openbeta` folders, this is a profile preconfigured for the unit tester, it contains an `options.lua` with the lowest graphics settings, an `autoexec.cfg` that sets the game to windowed and disables sounds and 3D rendering so it can be left in the background and a mod (`DCS-Extensions`) that allows the unit tester to set track time acceleration programatically.

+Since this is a new DCS profile when the unit tester first launches the game DCS will ask for your login credentials.

-### 2. Get some tests
+### 3. Get some tests

 [Follow the guide](https://github.com/Quaggles/dcs-unit-tester#how-to-create-a-test)

-I've also created 81 tests for the F/A-18C Hornet which are [available here](https://github.com/Quaggles/dcs-unit-tests), it covers every weapon system available for the aircraft.
-It also tests where necessary every variant of every weapon when they have different racks, for example there used to be a bug where the AIM-9X on a single rail would work different than when loaded on a double rail, this avoids missing those peculiarities.
+The current test suite used for regression testing is [available here](https://github.com/Quaggles/dcs-unit-tests), they can be used as examples.

-### 3. Install the DCS Unit Tester Mod in OVGME
+### 4. Install the DCS Unit Tester Mod in OVGME

 [Get OVGME from here and configure it](https://wiki.hoggitworld.com/view/OVGME)

 Install the mod from this repository: [DCS Unit Tester Mod - Enable SSE LuaSocket](/DCS%20Unit%20Tester%20Mod%20-%20Enable%20SSE%20LuaSocket.zip)

-This mod whitelists the LuaSocket library in the Safe Scripting Environment to allow the mission track to talk over a TCP connection to the powershell script, it previously handled disabling the briefing but that is now handled automatically by the tester script calling `DCS.setPause(false)`
+This mod whitelists the LuaSocket library in the Safe Scripting Environment to allow the mission track to talk over a TCP connection to the powershell script.

 It also contains `DCS-LuaConnector-hook.lua` from my [DCS.Lua.Connector](https://github.com/Quaggles/DCS.Lua.Connector) system which allows the Powershell script to talk to the DCS Lua environment directly and determine if it's waiting on the menu and to tell it to load tracks.